TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 ### Implementation details
-* Document the behavior of your game.
+* Document the behaviour of your game.
 This includes the list of commands, and list of city/commodities.
 * Show this proposal to your teacher, to make sure that the scope is suitable.

 ---